marcuswestin/require/README.md

 	2 - simple optimizations
 	3 - advanced optimizations

 You can also use the compiler programmatically.
-Pass it a snippet of code or a file path.
+Pass it a file path, or a snippet of code.

 	var compiler = require('require/compiler')